webcodesk/wcd-todo-tutorial-demo/src/usr/README.md

 ## Getting familiar with the workspace

 On the left side of the screen you can see the resource panel that is available at the very beginning and broken down into sections.
-From the numbers in the section headers, you have 11 components, 13 functions, and one template in the "Templates" section.
+The numbers in the section headers show that you have 11 components, 13 functions, and one template in the "Templates" section.

 Let's look at the components first.
 Open the "Components" section.
-Inside you can see the catalogues with components.
+You can see the directories with components inside.

 ### Components